What is Pema Chödrön?

 The Vajrayāna context

-Her teacher Chögyam Trungpa Rinpoche was one of the first Tibetan teachers to work directly with Western students, and one of the most controversial — his later years were marked by conduct that troubled many inside and outside his community.
-Pema Chödrön's decision to remain in the lineage while acknowledging its difficulties is itself a teaching in holding complexity without demanding resolution.
-The Karma Kagyü lineage she represents is one of the four main schools of Tibetan Buddhism — Vajrayāna, or tantric Buddhism — with a continuous lineage of teachers running back to Tilopa in the eleventh century.
+Her teacher Chögyam Trungpa Rinpoche§ was one of the first Tibetan teachers to work directly with Western students.
+He was also one of the most controversial.
+His later years were marked by conduct that troubled many inside and outside his community.
+Pema Chödrön has stayed in the lineage while openly acknowledging its difficulties, which is itself a teaching in holding complexity without demanding resolution.
+The Karma Kagyü§ lineage she represents is one of the four main schools of Tibetan Buddhism, with a continuous transmission running back to Tilopa in the eleventh century.

 In the index